 Our study involved eight months of qualitative field research carried out mainly in Hargeisa, the capital of Somaliland, between late 2016 and early 2017.
-During this time we carried out 150 semi-structured interviews with donor representatives, teachers, government officials, school inspectors, headteachers, members of community education committee, and businessmen.
+During this time we carried out 150 semi-structured interviews with donor representatives, teachers, government officials, school inspectors, headteachers, members of the community education committee, and businessmen.

-We saw how central the diaspora and NGOs are in rehabilitating, building and running schools.
+We saw how central the diaspora and NGOs are in rehabilitating, building, and running schools.

-For instance, in some towns or neighborhoods, new schools were built because networks of people from abroad had family living there.
+For instance, in some towns or neighborhoods, new schools were built because networks of people from abroad had families living there.
 About one million Somalis live abroad and their remittances are widely known to have supported relatives “at home” over the past two decades.
 The same goes for schools.
 In rural areas, schools are usually set-up by diaspora groups or international donors.
 All 20 public schools that we visited during our fieldwork in Hargeisa were funded by both the government and diaspora.

 International Islamic charity organizations, like as Direct Aid and Munazzamat al Dawa al Islamiya, and local businessmen also develop the private education sector by importing a range of curricula and school books from elsewhere – such as Turkey or Sudan – which are in high demand by parents in Somaliland.